top of page

 Rich Goodier

-Rich was born in Puerto Rico and moved to the United States with his family as a child.
-He earned a B.S. in Biology from Harvard University and an M.Div from Duke Divinity School.
-While there, he served as ministerial intern at Yates Baptist Church, where Don Gordon was pastor.
-He has served as a missionary in Kazakhstan and has a passion to follow the call of Jesus on his life everyday.
-He has served as the pastor of Mount Hermon Baptist Church in Durham since 2010 and was recently married in September 2020 to Elizabeth.
+Rich was born in Puerto Rico and spent much of his childhood in Texas and Maryland.
+He earned a B.A. in Biology from Harvard University and an M.Div from Duke Divinity School.
+While there, he served as a ministerial intern at Yates Baptist Church, where Don Gordon was pastor.
+He has served as a missionary to Kazakhstan and as the pastor of Mount Hermon Baptist Church in Durham for 12 years.
+He and his wife Elizabeth currently live in Boston where he has embarked on a new career in Data Science.

 Christian McIvor